Martin Shaw (sociologist)

-Martin Shaw (born 30 June 1947 in Driffield, Yorkshire, England) is a British sociologist and academic.
-He is a research professor of international relations at the Institut Barcelona d'Estudis Internacionals, emeritus professor of international relations and politics at Sussex University and a professorial fellow in international relations and human rights at Roehampton University.
+Martin Shaw (born 30 June 1947) is a British sociologist and academic.
+He is a research professor of international relations at the Institut Barcelona d'Estudis Internacionals, and emeritus professor of international relations and politics at Sussex University.
 He is best known for his sociological work on war, genocide and global politics.

+Early life

+Shaw was born in Driffield, Yorkshire, England.

 Academic career

+Sociology of war and militarism

 In his Marxist period in the 1970s, Shaw published Marxism versus Sociology: A Guide to Reading and Marxism and Social Science: The Roots of Social Science.
 However, he developed a critique of Marxism, which he saw as incapable of fully analysing the problem of war, as he argued in Socialism and Militarism.
-He pioneered a new sociology of war and militarism, in his edited volume, War, State and Society and in Dialectics of War.
-In the 1990s he published two studies in this area: Post-Military Society and Civil Society and Media in Global Crises, a study of British responses to the 1991 Gulf War.
+He pioneered a new sociology of war and militarism, in his edited volume, War, State and Society and in Dialectics of War: An Essay on the Theory of Total War and Peace.

+In the 1990s, he published two further studies in this area: Post-Military Society and Civil Society and Media in Global Crises, a study of British responses to the 1991 Gulf War.

+Work in International Relations

-Shaw also entered debates in international relations, with his co-edited book State and Society in International Relations (1991) and his books Global Society and International Relations and Theory of the Global State: Globality as Unfinished Revolution.
+Shaw also entered debates in international relations, with his co-edited book State and Society in International Relations (1991) and his books Global Society and International Relations and Theory of the Global State:Globality as Unfinished Revolution.
 He founded The Global Site (2000), a portal for critical writing on global politics, culture and society, which also became a significant forum for academic debate after 9/11.

+Genocide

 In the 2000s, Shaw's research returned to questions of war, now extended into the field of genocide, with four books: War and Genocide, The New Western Way of War: Risk-Transfer War and its Crisis in Iraq What is Genocide? and Genocide and International Relations.
+As a result of this work, in 2022 he was awarded a Lifetime Achievement Award by the International Network of Genocide Scholars.

+In 2010 Shaw was one of the first genocide scholars to analyse the 1948 expulsions of Palestinians.
+He co-authored a discussion on the subject with Omer Bartov in the same year.
+After the October 7 attacks, he was one of the first genocide scholars to describe them as genocidal massacres and Israel's response as threatening a full-scale genocide.
+In 2024, he challenged Israeli historian Benny Morris's view of the Gaza war.

+In October 2024, Shaw gave the NIOD Holocaust and Genocide Studies lecture in Amsterdam on "In Defence of the Concept of Genocide", criticising those like the historian Dirk Moses and international lawyer Philippe Sands who have argued for abandoning the idea of genocide.

+In 2025, Shaw published a new book, The New Age of Genocide: Intellectual and Political Challenges after Gaza.